sheldonlsides/cosmos_IBC/readme.md

-# Cosmos IBC
+# Cosmos IBC demo

-**Cosmos IBC** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://starport.com) to demo the implementation of the Inter-Blockchain Communication protocol (IBC).
+**Cosmos IBC demo** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://starport.com) to demo the implementation of the Inter-Blockchain Communication protocol (IBC).

 ## Get started